toolateralus/VM/lemur-vdk/computer.utils/tutorials - wip/applications.md

     just a reminder!

     ### PURPOSE OF THIS DEMO ###
-        provide a application that shows some easy interactions in a somewhat bare-metal JS/XAML application. make an easy copy-paste template that can be used to avoid boilerplate.
+        provide an application that shows some easy interactions in a somewhat bare-metal JS/XAML application. make an easy copy-paste template that can be used to avoid boilerplate. provide obnoxiously extensive explanations of everything used, to educate beginners.

 */
 class base_app {